isabella232/visualstudiogeeks.github.io/_posts/2016-02-09-TeamFoundationServer2015-DevOps-ALM-Cookbook-by-TarunArora.md

 - blog                #important: leave this here
 - book
 - TeamFoundationServer
-img:        #place image (850x450) with this name in /assets/img/blog/
+img:        #place image (850x450) with this name in /images/screenshots
-thumb: thumb-icon-tarun.jpg    #place thumbnail (70x70) with this name in /assets/img/blog/thumbs/
+thumb: thumb-icon-tarun.jpg    #place thumbnail (70x70) with this name in /images/screenshotsthumbs/
 ---
-<script type="text/javascript" src="//s7.addthis.com/js/300/addthis_widget.js#pubid=ra-56c6503fb913a4a1"></script>
 Announcement - Book on implementing ALM and DevOps using Team Foundation Server 2015
 <!--more-->